 5 Agile Coach Tips For A Successful Agile Transformation

 A successful agile transformation requires significant changes in the way an organization operates.
-Those changes necessitate a shift in how people perform their jobs on a daily basis.
+Those changes necessitate a shift in how people perform their jobs daily.
 It is (theoretically) simple to persuade people to change their working habits.
-You must explain the change you want to see, gain their support, provide them with the tools they need to execute and assist them in making the change.
+You must explain the change you want to see, gain their support, provide them with the tools they need to execute, and assist them in making the change.

-To complete those steps successfully, excellent leadership and change management discipline are required.
-In this blog post, we will discuss what we believe to be the five most important steps for management to take in order to lead a successful agile transformation.
+Excellent leadership and change management discipline are required to complete those steps successfully.
+In this blog post, we will discuss what we believe to be the five most important steps for management to take to lead a successful agile transformation.

 Evaluate and determine the urgency of transformation

 The first step in change is determining why the change is required.
-People will be uninterested in changing unless there is a rallying cry driving the change.
+People will be uninterested in changing unless a rallying cry drives the change.
 The first step in agile transformation is to light the torch.
 Give people a compelling reason to change, explain how it will benefit them, and, most importantly, solicit feedback!
-Make certain that your spark for change is both appealing to people and profitable for your company.
+Make sure that your spark for change is appealing to people and profitable for your company.

 Leadership identification and training